kumuluz/kumuluzee-openapi/README.md

 by default Swagger-UI will not be added to application.

-### Support for mutliple JAX-RS Application clases in single microservice
+### Support for mutliple JAX-RS Application classes in single microservice

-If your microservice contains multiple JAX-RS applications, e.g. two versions of API, you have to privde some additional configuration for OpenAPI.
+If your microservice contains multiple JAX-RS Applications, e.g. two versions of API, you have to privde some additional configuration for OpenAPI.

-First, resources that belong to specific JAX-RS application must be defined in ```getClasses()``` method
+First, resources that belong to specific JAX-RS Application must be defined in ```getClasses()``` method

 ```java
     @Override